 - Creative filter effects

-The X-H1 will be suitable for the photography enthusiasts that love to shoot fast-moving objects, like car racing, wildlife, etc. Also, due to its high-resolution video recording, you can professionally shoot the wedding, birthdays, or any other events.
-Not to forget that the camera also features the splash, freeze and dust resistant.
+The X-H1 will be suitable for the photography enthusiasts that love to shoot fast-moving objects, like car racing, wildlife, etc. Due to its high-resolution video recording, you can professionally shoot the wedding, birthdays, or any other events.
+Not to forget that the camera also features the splash, freeze, and dust resistance.

-Now, without thinking, you can easily go on mountaineering where the temperature is in minus or take some epic snaps while it is raining.
-The owners of the other models that don’t have these features have to think twice before taking their cameras out.
+Now, you can easily go on mountaineering without thinking, where the temperature is in minus or take some epic snaps while it is raining.
+The other models that don’t have these features have to think twice before taking their cameras out.
 But the X-H1 gives you full freedom.